imgly/plugins/packages/plugin-background-removal-web/README.md

 ![Hero image showing the configuration abilities of the Background Removal plugin](https://img.ly/static/plugins/background-removal/gh-repo-header.jpg)

 This plugin introduces background removal for the CE.SDK editor, leveraging the power of the [background-removal-js library](https://github.com/imgly/background-removal-js).
-It integrates seamlessly with CE.SDK, providing users with an efficient tool to remove backgrounds from images directly in the browser with ease and no additional costs or privacy concerns.
+It integrates seamlessly with CE.SDK, provides users with an efficient tool to remove backgrounds from images directly in the browser with ease and no additional costs or privacy concerns.

 ## Installation